No matter what type of site you run, you need a contact form.

-There’s a myriad of settings for the form widget in Elementor, and we’ll explore every one of those in-depth later on in the article, first let’s focus on the basics.
+There’s a myriad of settings for the form widget in Elementor, and we’ll explore every one of those in-depth later on in the article.

-- Email (after all, you’ll need this to reply!).
+- Email (after all, you’ll need this to reply!)

-These are all you really need for a basic contact form.
+These are all you need for a basic contact form.
 But how about if you want more fields?

 Do you want to know the client’s budget?
-Or ask pre-qualifying questions, so when you receive the message, you can quickly narrow down the leads that are suitable and the leads that aren’t?
-Let’s explore those in the next step.
+Or ask pre-qualifying questions, so when you receive the message, you can quickly narrow down suitable leads and those that aren’t?

-To add a field to your Elementor form click “Add Item“:
+To add a field to your Elementor form, click “Add Item“:

 This will create a new item in your contact form like so:

-As you can see, there’s a range of settings so let’s take a look at those:
+As you can see, there’s a range of settings, so let’s take a look at those:

-- Type — this is the type of field that you want to add to the form, there are multiple different field types including:
+- Type — this is the type of field that you want to add to the form.
+There are multiple different field types, including:

-- File Upload.
+- File Upload

-- reCAPTCHA V3.
+- reCAPTCHA V3

-Most are self-explanatory, but there may be some there you’re thinking well what are they?
-Don’t worry, we’ll explain everything. 🙂
+Most are self-explanatory, but there may be some there you’re thinking well, what are they?

 The penultimate setting is “Required.”
 This is a simple toggle switch that, when enabled, won’t allow the user to submit the form without filling in the field.

-For example, if you set the width to 50% and then add another field at 50%, the fields will display side-by-side.
-Giving you freedom in how you design your contact form with Elementor.
+For example, if you set the width to 50% and add another area at 50%, the fields will display side-by-side, giving you freedom in how you design your contact form with Elementor.

 Next are the options within the “Advanced Tab” part of the new field settings.